Til hovedinnhold

 • Ikke tilgjengelig for hent i butikk

-The Indian National Army trials of 1945-46 have generally been given short shrift by historians in their cataloguing of the Indian freedom movement.
-This book examines to what extent the trials had an impact on the final phase of India''s quest for independence.
-In so doing, it unveils that, while the Indian National Congress'' extended odyssey was essentially about a passive push-back, at a critical juncture of its campaign to extinguish British colonialism in India, it applauded and capitalised on the INA''s use of force.
-The central, explosive narrative is about Britain holding a court martial of three officers of the INA - Shah Nawaz Khan, Prem Sahgal, and Gurbaksh Dhillon - convicting them, before a dramatic turn of events.
+The Indian National Army (INA) trials of 1945–46 have generally been given short shrift by historians in their cataloguing of the Indian freedom movement.
+This book examines to what extent the trials had an impact on the final phase of India’s quest for independence.
+In so doing, it unveils that, while the Indian National Congress’s extended odyssey to win independence was essentially about a passive push-back, at a critical juncture of its campaign to extinguish British colonialism in India, it applauded and capitalised on the INA’s use of force.
+The central, explosive narrative is about Britain holding a court martial of three officers of the INA – Shah Nawaz Khan, Prem Sahgal and Gurbaksh Dhillon – convicting them, before a dramatic turn in events.

 The material unearthed by the book throws new light on a decisive juncture leading to the transfer of power in India.
 It will be indispensable for researchers interested in South Asia, especially the Indian freedom movement.
-It will be invaluab
+It will be invaluable for students of history, colonialism, military studies, politics in pre-Partition India and law.

 Produktegenskaper